kubestellar/kubestellar/docs/content/Contribution guidelines/operations/packaging-and-versioning.md

 the `brew` command directly to install, upgrade, and remove these formulae.

-Following are the versions vailable.
+Following are the versions available.

 - `kcp_cli` `v0.11.0` for that release of kcp
 - `kubestellar_cli` `v0.9.0`, for that release of KubeStellar.